vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/config/waline.md

 - Default: `window.location.pathname`
 - Required: No

-Article path id.
+Article path ID.
 Used to distinguish different _article pages_ to ensure loading the correct comment list under the _article page_.

 Optional value: